General Admission Policy

-Baccalaureate degree (or higher) earned from a regionally accredited U.S. institution or at an institution at which English is the medium of instruction in the following countries: Australia, New Zealand, South Africa, the Bahamas, the United Kingdom, Ireland, Jamaica, Liberia, Trinidad and Tobago, the Virgin Islands, Antigua and Barbuda, Dominica, Saint Lucia, Saint Vincent and the Grenadines, Barbados, Grenada, Turks and Caicos, and English-speaking Canadian provinces.
+- Baccalaureate degree earned from a regionally accredited U.S. institution or at an institution at which English is the medium of instruction in the following countries: Australia, New Zealand, South Africa, the Bahamas, Belize, the British Isles, Fiji, Jamaica, Liberia, Sierra Leone, Trinidad, the Virgin Islands, the West Indies, Zimbabwe, and English-speaking Canadian provinces.

 - Present one of the following scores for the Test of English as a Foreign Language (TOEFL).

-Only the Dean of the Graduate School may make exceptions to the above upon recommendation from the dean of the college of the student’s major.
+Only the Office of Graduate and Professional Studies may make exceptions to the above upon recommendation from the dean of the college of the student’s major.
 Graduate students whose English proficiency is judged inadequate by the department or college may be denied permission to continue work on graduate degrees.